Skip to main content

 Learn More

-Spiraling out of the landscape, Gyre is situated invitingly on the Museum Trail.
-The sculpture was made by an earth-casting technique practiced by Thomas Sayre.
-A backhoe carved three separate elliptical shapes into the ground.
-The concrete-iron oxide mixture was poured directly into these trenches rather than into conventional formwork.
-The concrete mixture was left to cure for 28 days.
+Thomas Sayre is the Raleigh artist who designed and created this work.
+He sculpted the rings using the earthcasting technique he developed.
+His artistic process for creating Gyre involved using a backhoe to carve three separate elliptical shapes into the ground.
+Reinforced steel frames were placed inside these openings, to serve as structural supports, and a concrete-iron oxide mixture was poured into the three trenches.
+The mixture was left to cure for 28 days.
 Then a crane was used to pull up each ring, position it, and lower it into place on a foundation.

 Thomas Sayre